The Complete NDIS Service Agreement Template [Word & PDF]

 NDIS providers are tasked with upholding a great quality of care for their clients.
 And Brevity Care is there each step of the way.
-Brevity Care software was built from the ground up to be an NDIS-specific tool that empowers NDIS providers to streamline their business operations.
+As an NDIS Digital Partner, Brevity Care software was built from the ground up to be an NDIS-specific tool aligned to the NDIS Practice Standards and Operational Guidelines that empowers NDIS providers to streamline their business operations.

 Originally published May 8, 2020

 An NDIS service agreement is a contract between a service provider and a participant.
 This document can be fully customized to the participant’s needs or it can be delivered as a premade template.
 To write an effective agreement, the most important thing to consider is whether the participant will be able to understand the information and how he can navigate the delivery of service from the provider.